tafo/boggle-solver/README.md

 ```
-Why dictionaries have another section for each letter?
+Why dictionaries have a section for each letter?
 {
     Every word is mapped to its first letter
 }